 The Public Company Accounting Oversight Board (PCAOB) is a Congressionally-established nonprofit that assesses audits of public companies in the United States to protect investors' interests.
 The PCAOB also oversees broker-dealer audits, including compliance reports filed under federal securities laws.

-The five members of the PCAOB Board are appointed to staggered five-year terms by the Securities and Exchange Commission (SEC) after consultation with the Chairman of the Board of Governors of the Federal Reserve System and the Secretary of the Treasury.
+The five members of the PCAOB Board are appointed to staggered five-year terms by the SEC after consultation with the Chairman of the Board of Governors of the Federal Reserve System and the Secretary of the Treasury.
 The SEC has oversight authority over the PCAOB, including the approval of rules, standards and budget.

+The PCAOB inspects firms' audit reports, performance of audits, issuance of audit reports, audit logs and other relevant material to ensure regulatory compliance.
 When violations are found, the PCAOB can impose appropriate sanctions that include suspension or revocation of an auditor's registration, suspension or barring an individual from associating with a registered public accounting firm, and fines.
 The PCAOB may also require quality control improvements, additional training and independent audit monitoring.

 The PCAOB's Office of Research and Analysis is leading a project to identify potential audit quality indicators (AQI), which the PCAOB describes as "a potential portfolio of quantitative measures that may provide new insights about how high quality audits are achieved."
 The goal of the audit quality indicators is to inform the PCAOB Board's policy and inspection decisions, aid work of other regulators and improve audit firms' quality control processes.